 View works signed Toyokuni III

-Born in the Honjo district of Edo as Kunisada Tsunoda, Kunisada’s family owned a small hereditary ferryboat service.
+Kunisada, also known as Toyokuni III, was born in the Honjo district of Edo as Kunisada Tsunoda.
+Kunisada’s family owned a small hereditary ferryboat service.
 Though his father, an amateur poet, died when Kunisada was a child, the family business provided some financial security.
 During his childhood, he showed considerable promise in painting and drawing.
 Due to strong familial ties with literary and theatrical circles, he spent time studying actor portraits.